google-deepmind/torch-dokx/doc/usage.md

 with an underscore - should be included in the generated documentation.
 The default is `false`.

+# Viewing documentation

+If you use `dokx-luarocks`, you'll have a documentation tree automatically built in your rock tree.
+(In `$root/share/doc/dokx`).
+While you can browse the HTML files here directly if you wish, it can be more convenient to use the `dokx-browse` command.
+This opens your browser at the correct location, and also runs a service that allows you to search the documentation.
+The search box only appears when using this method.

+You can pass the name of a package to `dokx-browse` to jump straight to it.

+# Searching documentation

+As well as searching via the web interface, you can search on the command-line:

+    dokx-search 'myLovelyModule'

+Or in the REPL:

+    > dokx.search('myLovelyModule')

 # Building documentation

 ## Command-line interface